For a more recent discussion on this issue, see here.

 My argument is based on the minimum complaint theory and the person affecting view in population ethics.
 Let’s apply this minimum complaint theory to the case of happy meat.
 We have a choice between three situations.

 The first situation is a vegan world where meat consumption is impermissible and livestock animals don’t exist.
 In this world, humans have a preference (utility) of P(human, vegan world)=100.
 This preference measures how strongly humans want or prefer that situation.
 Livestock animals don’t exist, so they don’t have any preferences.
 The second situation is the non-vegan, happy livestock world.
 In this world, humans have a slightly higher preference P(human, non-vegan world)=101 because they can do everything they could do in the first situation, plus they can buy, sell and eat meat.
 The animals have lives worth living, so they also have a positive preference P(animal, non-vegan world)=50.
 This preference is lower that the preference of the humans, because the animals are killed prematurely.
-The third situation is the situation where humans breed animals and take care of them as in the livestock system, but they don’t kill and eat them.
-This is also a vegan world, where the animals have a much higher preference P(animal, animal breeding vegan world)=100, because they are not killed prematurely and can enjoy a much longer happy life.
+The third situation is the situation where humans breed animals and take good care of them as in the livestock system, but they don’t kill and eat them.
+Assume those animals are not used against their will as merely a means for someone else’s ends, and that no animal products are consumed, then this third situation is also a vegan world.
+As an example, consider a world with animal farm sanctuaries, where happy cows and bulls are put together on large pastures, can freely procreate, raise their calves in a save environment protected from predators by humans, being fed extra hay when hungry and taking care of by veterinarians.
+Those cows would not exist without human interference, so in that sense those cows are being bred by humans.
+In this situation, the animals have a much higher preference P(animal, animal breeding vegan world)=100, because they are not killed prematurely and can enjoy a much longer happy life with good care.
 But in this situation humans have a lower preference P(human, animal breeding vegan world)=95 because they can’t enjoy eating meat, they can’t make profit by selling meat, but they have to take care of the animals, which costs time and resources.
 So this situation is the least preferred by humans.
 It means that if humans are not allowed to kill and eat animals (as in the second situation), they will simply not breed animals.

 With those preferences, we can calculate the complaints as the differences between preferences.
 The minimum complaint theory says that we have to choose the situation that minimizes the total complaint of both humans and animals.
 In the first situation, the humans have a small complaint P(human, non-vegan world)-P(human, vegan world)=1.
 This small complaint means that the humans have a slight preference for the second situation where they can sell and eat meat.
 The animals have no complaints because they don’t exist, so they don’t have preferences.